We are the ideal partner for California homebuyers.

 It’s important that California homebuyers have a good understanding of the mortgage process before they make an offer on a home.
 Review our step-by-step mortgage process guide for a better understanding of what the process is like.

 Once you’ve decided on a mortgage company to work with you’ll then want to get pre-approved.

 The reason why it’s important to get pre-approved for a new mortgage is because you’ll need a pre-approval letter to present with your offer.
 The process of getting pre-approved should only take a day or two (from when you complete the application and turn in your documentation).

 Here is a list of documents you’ll need to get pre-approved.

 The pre-approval letter you receive will usually list your name, current address, and the amount you are approved for.
 Additional information may include your credit score and the size of your down payment.

 So once you have your accepted offer it’s time to move fast.
 You’ll need to get your inspections done, an appraisal done and the loan underwritten.

 Once the offer is accepted the lender will send out the initial disclosures.
 It’s a good idea to review these disclosures and discuss any questions you may have.

-So in cases like that the lender will use the fee schedule from a escrow and title company they have access to.
-Later in the process the fees will be updated after the escrow and title company turn in their fees.
+So in cases like that the lender will use the fee schedule from an escrow and title company they have access to.
+Later in the process, the fees will be updated after the escrow and title company turn in their fees.

 Third Step: Your Conditional Loan Approval